ambient-innovation/django-ai-kit-auth/demo/README.md

 To get the same hot reloading for the frontend package, please navigate to the `react-lib` folder and execute

     npm run watch build

-## Included Fixtures
-The Demo includes a superuser that can login in both the front and backend: use the following credentials to log in:

-    username: root
-    email: root@example.com
-    pw: root

-for other preloaded fixtures in the demo, please check [fixtures/users.json](backend/demo/fixtures/users.json)

 ## E2E-Testing